 Lenders and mortgage companies might use a BPO for many reasons.
 Learn the primary reasons for their use here.
 It isn't just for foreclosures.
 They may want to look at a refinance or mortgage forbearance agreement.

-By far, two major types of BPO, or Broker Price Opinion, are used by lenders and loss mitigation companies nationally.
+By far, two major types of BPO are used by national lenders and loss mitigation companies.
 Learn the types, requirements for each, and what you might get paid.

-A Drive By BPO, or Broker Price Opinion, is a common tool for lenders in foreclosure and refinance situations.
-Learn what you might be called upon to do and report when doing a Drive-By BPO.
+A drive-by BPO is a common tool for lenders in foreclosure and refinance situations.
+Learn what you might be called upon to do and report when doing a drive-by BPO.

 It is important to follow the instructions of the lender and take care to fill in the forms properly if you want to get paid.
-Also, photos should be taken as they direct.
-If they want front, rear and side views, make sure you get them all.
+Also, photos should be taken as the instructions direct.
+If they want front, rear, and side views, make sure you get them all.

-For those wishing to learn about doing BPOs, or Broker Price Opinions, this is a good place to start.
+For those wishing to learn about doing BPOs, the National Association of Broker Price Opinion Professionals (NABPOP) is a good place to start.
 You won't feel your membership fee is wasted, as you'll also be placed on a network so that BPO purchasers can find you.
 Learn about NABPOP here.